-This Veterans Day 2020, although traditional parades and ceremonies have been curtailed due to the Chinese Communist Party virus pandemic, we would do well to honor veterans and reflect on just what Veterans Day means.
+This Veterans Day 2022, we Americans would do well to honor veterans and reflect on just what Veterans Day means.

 Veterans Day was originally "Armistice Day," honoring WWI veterans.
 Congress later amended it to "Veterans Day" to honor all veterans.
 Veterans Day observances traditionally commence at the 11th hour of the 11th day of the 11th month of the year, the anniversary of the date and time of the signing of the Armistice ending combat in World War I on November 11, 1918.